 The methodology used in this DEIR to analyze the project's potential effect on global warming includes a calculation of GHG emissions.
 The purpose of calculating the emissions is for informational and comparison purposes, as there is no adopted quantifiable emissions threshold for either a project level or cumulative level of impact.
 Absent an adopted regulatory standard or other regulatory guidance, the City has determined that the project's potential for creating an impact on global warming should be based on a comparative analysis of the project against the emission reduction strategies contained in the California Climate Action Team's Report to the Governor.
-If it is determined the project's cumulative impact on global climate change is considered less than significant.
+If it is determined the proposed project is compatible or consistent with the applicable Climate Action Team (CAT) strategies, the project's cumulative impact on global climate change is considered less than significant.